Zy0d0x0/HS2-Reversing/index.md

 <img src="img/ram.JPG" class="inline"/>

-The Memory Map page should look simular to the below screenshot.
+The Memory Map window should now look simular or the same.

 <img src="img/memorymap.JPG" class="inline"/>

 Now that all the memory allocation sections have been created it is possible to use the built in analysis tools